 CiP 3: The doctor is a leader and follower who shares vision, engages and delivers results.

+Key skills

+Descriptors

-Key Skills Descriptors Comfortable influencing and negotiating Evaluates own preferred negotiation style.
+Comfortable influencing and negotiating Evaluates their own preferred negotiation style.
 Can handle a variety of negotiation challenges.
 Understands and is able to secure and consolidate agreements.

-Manages conflict Understands human behaviour and demonstrates leadership skills Understands the concept of conflict in the healthcare setting.
-Understands the challenges and negative effects of conflict within teams and organisations.
+Manages conflict Understands the concept of conflict in the healthcare setting.
+Understands the challenges and negative effects of conflict within teams and wider organisations.
 Understands and implements the methods and tools used to manage conflict and its resolution.
-Actively contributes to culture and respectful care by role modelling appropriate language and behaviour and challenge when does not happen Understands the basic principles and importance of emotional intelligence.
-Reflects on own leadership style and how this can impact on patient and colleague interactions.
-Demonstrates the ability to adapt leadership style to different situations.
+Understands human behaviour and demonstrates leadership skills Actively contributes to a positive culture and respectful care by role modelling appropriate language and behaviour and challenging colleagues when this does not happen.
+Understands the basic principles and importance of emotional intelligence.
+Reflects on own leadership style and how this can have an impact on interactions with patients and colleagues.
+Demonstrates the ability to adapt their leadership style to different situations.
 Continues to enhance leadership skills.
-Continues to enhance leadership skills.
-Demonstrates insight Demonstrates insight into own knowledge and performance.
+Demonstrates insight Demonstrates insight into their own knowledge and performance.
 Adapts within the clinical environment.
 Can provide evidence that they reflect on practice and demonstrate learning from it.
-Manages stress and fatigue Understands stress, its impact on personal wellbeing and its potential effect on delivering high quality patient care.
+Manages stress and fatigue Understands stress, its impact on personal wellbeing and its potential effect on delivering high-quality patient care.
 Develops personal strategies to maintain mental strength and resilience.
 Shows how they are improving resilience as part of their personal development.
-Recognise the impact of stress and fatigue in their team and offer / signpost to support.
+Recognises the impact of stress and fatigue in their team and signposts to support.
 Able to make effective use of resources and time management Can prioritise effectively.
 Demonstrates effective time management in clinical settings.
-Effectively delegates tasks to other members of the multiprofessional team Demonstrates awareness of budget and resource management Evidence to inform decision
+Effectively delegates tasks to other members of the MDT.
+Demonstrates awareness of how to manage a budget and resources.

-Reflective practice NOTSS Confirmed participation in multidisciplinary teambased simulation training Local and Deanery Teaching TO2 (includes SO) Leadership questionnaire Leads critical incident review RCOG e-learning 2 Leads critical melderic review
+Evidence to inform decision Reflective practice NOTSS Local and deanery teaching TO2 (includes SO) RCOG Learning Confirmed participation in MDT simulation training Leadership questionnaire Leads critical incident review